DataDog/hiring-engineers/answers.md

 ## Final Question:

-Datadog has been used in a lot of creative ways in the past.
-We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!
+> Datadog has been used in a lot of creative ways in the past.
+We’ve
+> written some blog posts about using Datadog to monitor the NYC Subway
+> System, Pokemon Go, and even office restroom availability!
+>

-Is there anything creative you would use Datadog for?
+> Is there anything creative you would use Datadog for?

+**[Pejman]** Datadog could be used along with a connected device: A plant sensor that reports moisture, light, soil humidity.
+We could therefore manage alerting when plant needs water!

 ## Instructions